Chocolate industry in the Philippines: Malagos

 Malagos Chocolate is a single origin chocolate producer from Davao.
 Malagos is a word meaning "malakas na agos" or "strong flow of water".
 Malagos is a farm at the foot of Mt.
 Talomo in Barangay Baguio District, said to be along the equator where the cacao thrives best.
 The process of planting, growing, fermentation, drying, sorting, roasting, and production of the chocolate is done on this farm.

 Fabros Farm

 The Fabros Farm covers around 50 hectares and 30,000 tree seedlings are planted.
 It has two locations – Agtedtedted, the pioneer farm, and Mumunsi, in Aurora.
 Cacao is endemic in Maria Aurora and cacao trees are grown in backyards.
 Mumunsi Chocolate Café is named after the mountain where cacao trees are planted.

 Ralfe Gourmet

 Raquel Choa was taught by her grandmother on how to plant cacao.
 She eventually became a tablea maker and is the founder and president of Ralfe Gourmet.
 Ralfe Gourmet produces tablea that is 100% cacao.
 To produce their cacao, the beans are roasted, fermented, and solar-dried.

+Tsokolate de Ylocos Cacao Tablea

+In January, 2024, the Department of Science and Technology and the Department of Trade and Industry assisted Tsokolate de Ylocos Cacao Tablea Ministry of Micro, Small and Medium Enterprises per the Small Enterprise Technology Upgrading Program.
+The MSME produced cacao tablea, coconut cacao jam, cacao dark chocolate, cacao toffee candy and sugar-free tablea.
+Emmylou Jomero's Wynn’s Food Products are sourced from Salcedo, Ilocos Sur towering cacao trees and started in 2015.
+She was Top 5 in the Best 70% Dark Chocolate Contest of Kakao Konek in Davao City in 2019 and an awardee in the Kannawidan Ylocos Festival in Ilocos Sur.